 Hurricane Erin is one of the fastest rapidly intensifying storms in Atlantic history

+(CNN) — Erin is a Category 3 hurricane, the National Hurricane Center said in its 5 p.m.
+ET update Sunday, with sustained winds of 125 mph and tropical storm-force winds reaching out 205 miles.

+The storm is expected to continue to fluctuate in intensity and could double or even triple in size as it moves north and west, causing rough ocean conditions across much of the western Atlantic, the Hurricane Center said.

-(CNN) — Powerful Hurricane Erin has undergone astonishingly rapid changes in its intensity — a phenomenon that has become far more common in recent years as the planet warms.
+The powerful storm has undergone astonishingly rapid changes — a phenomenon that has become far more common in recent years as the planet warms.
 It quickly became a rare Category 5 for a time Saturday, before weakening and becoming a larger system on Sunday as it churns through the Atlantic Ocean north of the Caribbean.

 Erin went from a Category 1 hurricane with 75 mph winds at 11 a.m.
 Friday to a Category 5 with near 160 mph winds just over 24 hours later.
 It put Erin in the history books as one of the fastest-strengthening Atlantic hurricanes on record, and potentially the fastest intensification rate for any storm earlier than September 1.